crs4/omero.biobank/docs/managed_data/snp_markers.rst

 #.
 Acquire the list of markers for a given technology

 #.
-Use snp_reannotator to find out if they correspond to known dbSNP
+Use snp_manager to find out if they correspond to known dbSNP
    SNPs.
 If they do, register a line such as the following one in omero::

      source context label rs_label mask